The Greatest Story Every Told About The Greatest Man That Ever Lived

 repent of our sin.
 It seems the most obvious answer so that is why it is taught.
 I was taught that

 as well when I first became a Christian, and for many years I really tried to do that.
-But repenting
+But

-okay for awhile and I thought I was making progress, then I would lose it and have to start all
+Things would go okay for awhile and I thought I was making progress, then I would lose it and

-over again .
-I would go to church and at the end of the sermon I would go up front, kneel down
+have to start all over again .
+I would go to church and at the end of the sermon I would go up

-and cry out to God with the rest of them.
+front, kneel down and cry out to God with the rest of them.
 I never felt good enough.
-And it didn't make it better to
+And it

-see some Christians who seemed to "have it all together".
-No matter how hard I tried, it just
+didn't make it better to see some Christians who seemed to "have it all together".
+No matter

-wasn't working.
-One day I was so depressed over this that I lay in bed all day.
-I was disgusted
+how hard I tried, it just wasn't working.
+One day I was so depressed over this that I lay in bed all

-with my life.
-I was trying to please God with my life and I felt like I was just spinning my wheels.
+day.
+I was disgusted with my life.
+I was trying to please God with my life and I felt like I was

+just spinning my wheels.
 So I said to God; "God, I can't do this.
-No matter how much I try, it's just not working.
-Why
+No matter how much I try, it's

-would you ask me to repent of my sins when you know I can't do it."
-Then that quiet still voice
+just not working.
+Why would you ask me to repent of my sins when you know I can't do it."

-spoke to my heart and said "I never asked you to repent of your sins."
-What, I was sure that was
+Then that quiet still voice spoke to my heart and said "I never asked you to repent of your

-the devil talking, not God.
-But I heard it again, and going back and forth with God, that's what he
+sins."
+What, I was sure that was the devil talking, not God.
+But I heard it again, and going back

-was telling me.
-So I got out of bed, got my Strong's Concordance and looked up every scripture
+and forth with God, that's what he was telling me.
+So I got out of bed, got my Strong's

-with the word repent, repentant, repenting, etc. And guess what?
+Concordance and looked up every scripture with the word repent, repentant, repenting, etc.

+And guess what?
 God was right.
-Nowhere

-could I find a scripture that said I was supposed to repent of my sins.
+Nowhere could I find a scripture that said I was supposed to

+repent of my sins.
 Nowhere.
-Well, that was a
+Well, that was a big relief.

-big relief.
 A real big relief.
-Yes, that would make things easier.
+Yes, that would make

 But, this now posed another problem.
 If we are not to repent of our sins, then what are we to

 repent of?
 Obviously it's something.
 What is it?
-I tried to figure this out and prayed about it, and
+I tried to figure this out and prayed about it,

-Hebrews Chapter 6, Paul tells us about the elementary teachings of Christ.
+In Hebrews Chapter 6, Paul tells us about the elementary teachings of Christ.
 One of those is

 "repentance from dead works".
 What is dead works?
 It is not sin.
 It is works that are dead.